 The City supports legislation that provides continued authority and expanded tools to local governments to best plan for transit oriented development.
 The City adopted the 2021 Lakewood Station District Subarea Plan to prompt development near the Lakewood Sound Transit Station and took into consideration displacement risks and other unique factors such as proximity to a major military installation.
-The City is conducting updates to its Downtown, Station District, and Tillicum Subarea Plans in 2024, anticipating to cthe future transit service.
-The City opposes- state mandates on TOD that do not address displacement and other local characteristics.
+The City has conducted updates to its land use zoning, Downtown, Station District, and Tillicum Subarea Plans in 2024, anticipating future transit service currently planned by transit agencies.
+The City opposes state mandates on TOD that do not address displacement and other local characteristics.